Nandakishore695/HTML-CSS-Javascript/README.md

 # CSS Interview Question and Answer
 1.**What is css?**
 - CSS stands for Cascading Style Sheets.
-It is a style sheet language used for desing the presentation of layout html document.
+It is a style sheet language which is used with HTML to design websites.

+What are the different version of CSS?
+- CSS1
+- CSS2
+- CSS2.1
+- CSS3
+- CSS4

 **2.List the CSS Frameworks?**
 - Bootstrap